Deep Fried Cheese Steak Won Tons

 Caramelize the onions in a separate pan.
 We also seasoned the onions so the flavor is even.

 Combine the meat & onions in one pan or large bowl and let it cool while you set up your wrapping station.

 Once everything is cool enough to handle comfortably, place a small amount of cheese on the middle of a won ton wrapper and then place a small spoonful of your meat / onion mixture on top of the cheese.
 Be careful you don't over-stuff, as they will be difficult to wrap if you do.
 Wet the edges of the won ton wrapper and fold it in half.
 Pleat and press one side to the other.
-If you need more help, check out this informational video I found on YouTube.
-Her technique is slightly different from mine, but you get the idea.
+I'll do a video soon of proper wrapping techinque, but for now just do a search on YouTube for gyoza wrapping.

 You may find that some of your first attempts are less than beautiful, but by the end you should have some nice looking ones.
 When deep frying it doesn't matter as much if they are beautiful, since they will get bubbly and crisp anyway.
 If you make regular Chinese dumplings that you will steam, you should take a little more care, but for this...it doesn't matter as much.